tblaha/AE4301P/README.md

 ### Quick and Clean

 The way to quickly get all results presented in the report; at once.
+Will take around 2 to 4 minutes, depending on hardware.

 1. point MATLAB to the root directory
 2. open file `main.mlx` (it's a "matlab live script"; idea probably stolen from Jupyter)